 Where can I go to get tested?

-NEW Self testing packs for chlamydia and gonorrhoea are available to collect at Choices and the Orchard Centre for Under 25 year olds.
+Self testing packs for chlamydia and gonorrhoea are available to collect at Choices and the Orchard Centre for Under 25 year olds.

 What tests might I be offered?